Loufouh/drawJS/README.md

 ### Draw on the canvas
 To draw on the canvas, you can first define the colors (the default color is the black).
 To define the color of the stroke, you have to you use `stroke(color)`, and to define the color that will fill the shape, you have to use `fill(color)`.
 If you don't want to draw the stroke or to fill the shape, you can use `noFill()` and `noStroke()` (to draw again, you just have to specify color).<br><br>
-Two other functions use the color: `background(color)` and `border(color)`, the first fill the whole canvas with the specified color, and the other one will outline it.
+Two other functions use the color: `background(color)` and `border(color)`, the first fills the whole canvas with the specified color, and the other one will outline it.